For the complete documentation index, see llms.txt. Markdown versions of documentation pages are available by appending .md to the page URL.

 Deep linkOpens

-codex://threads/newA new local task.
+codex://threads/newA new local chat.

 For codex://threads/new or codex://new, add any of these query parameters as needed; you can combine them in the same URL.